uniqpath/connectome/README.md

 Requires node.js with ES6 modules support, for example v13.8 and upwards.

+Examples ready to use in your [Svelte](https://svelte.dev) apps are coming before Dec 1st 2020.

 ## Production use

-API is not yet stable, please wait until v1.0 release.
+API is not yet totally stable but getting there!
+Please wait until v1.0 release.

+This library has seen a recent uptick in usage.
+Everyone can already experiment but as said, minor changes to current API can happen until v1.0.

+v1.0 will include a few new features besides these currently included that only need polishing.

 ## Documentation

 Soon.
+Stay tuned!

 ## Showcases